scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 students working on related problems.
 Explaining how code works with worked examples is a perfect use case for IPython notebook.
 The same approach holds for faculty interaction with their graduate students.
 In this scenario the faculty member, who is typically short on free time, gains a powerful advantage in that more than one student may need to brought up to speed on the same code base.
-Once the notebook is developed it can be shared with many students and can be demoed in front of students on a lab or office computer.
-More fundamentally, the markdown cells of the notebook can be used to refresh your memory as to the mathematical model implemented in code and explain the code interface beyond what is found in the *docstring*.
+Once the notebook is developed it is shared with one or more students and often demoed in front the student(s) on a lab or office computer.
 The ability to include figures means that system block diagrams can also be placed in the notebook.

-As the student makes progress on research tasks the faculty member(s) can be easily briefed on the math models and simulation results.
-Since the notebook is live, the inevitable *what if* questions can be asked and hopefully quickly answered.
+As the student makes progress on research tasks the faculty member(s) are briefed on the math models and simulation results.
+Since the notebook is live, the inevitable *what if* questions are asked and hopefully quickly answered.

 Industry Research and Development